MTco/2024-election-fraud/README.md

 <br>

-Elaboration how far behind and how futile efforts are? 🤔 [You have already lost, you just don't know it.](https://en.wikipedia.org/wiki/Dunning–Kruger_effect) Your enemies will likely know it long before you do; i.e., "asinus asinum fricat"
+Elaboration how far behind and how futile efforts are? 🤔 [You have already lost, you just don't know it.](https://en.wikipedia.org/wiki/Dunning–Kruger_effect); i.e., "asinus asinum fricat"  Your enemies will likely know it long before you do; i.e., [Folie à deux](https://en.wikipedia.org/wiki/Folie_%C3%A0_deux "Folie à deux").

 <br>